DonsetPG/narya/README.md

 - [EDG DRL Agent](https://github.com/DonsetPG/narya/blob/master/data-analysis.ipynb)
 - [Datasets and Training](https://github.com/DonsetPG/narya/blob/master/training.ipynb)

-We also released of blog post version of these notebooks [here](https://donsetpg.github.io/blog/2020/08/20/Narya/).
+and released of blog post version of these notebooks [here](https://donsetpg.github.io/blog/2020/08/20/Narya/).

+We tried to make everything easy to reuse, we hope anyone will be able to:

+* Use our datasets to train other models
+* Finetune some of our trained models
+* Use our trackers
+* Evaluate players with our EDG Agent
+* and much more

 # Installation